Black Pearl - Kitchen Nightmares Update - Open or Closed?

 Black Pearl is owned by three owners Brian, David and Greg.

-The three owners do not get along and are never in the restaurant at the same time.
+They are never in the restaurant at the same time.

 Black Pearl restaurant is a seafood restaurant specializing in lobster.

-The Black Pearl restaurant started out as a small downtown lobster shack downtown owned by Brian and David.
+The Black Pearl restaurant started out as a small downtown lobster shack.

 They then moved to mid-town adding third partner Greg.